QizhiPei/SSM-DTA/README.md

 ```
 #### Paired DTA data

-You may need to firstly follow the README in `preprocess` folder to process the data from `BindingDB_All.tsv`.
+You may need to firstly follow the README in `preprocess` folder to process the data from `BindingDB_All.tsv` and downloaded DAVIS and KIBA datasets from Deeppurpose.

 ```shell
 DATADIR=/yourPairedDataDir